cockroachdb/docs/src/current/v24.1/disaster-recovery-overview.md

 ### Choose a high availability strategy

 CockroachDB uses synchronous, built-in replication to create and distribute copies of data, ensuring consistency across the data copies.
-The database can tolerate nodes going offline without service interruption whether in a single-region or [multi-region]({% link {{ page.version.version }}/multiregion-overview.md %}) cluster.
+The database can tolerate nodes going offline without service interruption, whether in a single-region or [multi-region]({% link {{ page.version.version }}/multiregion-overview.md %}) cluster.

 <table class="comparison-chart">
   <tr>